AnyLog-co/documentation/alerts and monitoring.md

 The mechanism of issuing repeatable commands is based on a Scheduler.
 Nodes can be configured with one or more schedulers.
 The schedulers are identified by an ID such that scheduler #0 is a system scheduler and schedulers #1 and higher are for users scheduled tasks.
-Each Scheduler contains commands to execute and the time interval to schedule each command.
+Each Scheduler contains the commands to execute and the time interval associated with each command.

 The 2 common ways to represent alerts and monitoring are the following:
-* ***Schedule a task*** - The task is represented by a script whereas the code in the script is executed periodically to monitor state or data on the local node or on members of the network.
+* ***Scheduled task*** - The task is represented by a script whereas the code in the script is executed periodically to monitor state or data on the local node or on members of the network.
 The script can update a database that is monitored as needed.
 * ***Schedule a repeatable query*** - A repeatable query is a query that is executed periodacally and updates a summary (rollup) table that is monitored as needed.

 ## Invoking a scheduler